ToniWonKanobi/theoveranalyzed.net/README.md

 Tags are useful for organizing posts.

 Any post that does not have a tag assigned to it will get grouped into the `Uncategorized` tag.

+Currently, the `@@ Tags` tag only supports one tag to a time, this will change later, but right now, it's for singular tags in posts.

 ### Linked Lists